JonathanGrossmanITC/first_steps_info/README.md

 Second, please be patient with your questions during the live sessions.
 To help keep a good rhythm and pace, we will reserve specific times during the live sessions for questions rather than take them as they come.

-Third, if participating by video, please keep your camera on and your mic muted unless you're talking to the class.
+Third, please keep your camera on and your mic muted unless you're talking to the class.
 We ask you to have your camera on because the classroom experience is much better when we can see each other.
 We ask you to mute your mic to minimize distractions.

-Fourth, take an active role in the live sessions and Google Classroom Discussions.
+Fourth, take an active role in the live sessions and Google Classroom discussions.
 We recommend you download the Google Classroom App.
 Class communication is important to us for several reasons.
-In web development, most often there's not a single right approach or solution to a technical Rather, multiple solutions exist, each with different pros and cons.
+In web development, most often there's not a single right approach or solution to a technical.
+Rather, multiple solutions exist, each with different pros and cons.
 Moreover, oftentimes you'll get stuck on something and need some guidance.
 By having an active classroom discussion, you can learn from your classmates.

 ### Have Fun